Skip Navigation

 Other Sights and Activities

-• Rue Sainte-Catherine is a wonderful pedestrian only shopping street that is 1.2 km long filled with great shops, restaurants and cafes.
-This is the longest shopping street in Europe and the shops become more expensive the further on walks towards Place de La Comedie.
+• The Rue Sainte-Catherine is a wonderful pedestrian-only shopping street that is 1.2 kilometres long filled with great shops, restaurants and cafes.
+This is allegedly the longest shopping street in Europe and the shops become more expensive the further one walks towards Place de La Comedie.

 Top